DunePBM/DunePBM/README.md

 But now I have been running on a free web host with php support, but worse file permissions access.
 So now I keep everything in the html folder, hiding .dune_pbm and .dune_pbm_data.
-Then using .htaccess to keep the folders secret.
+Then using .htaccess to block access to the game folder.

 The files in the dune_pbm_data and the files within need to be writable by the www-data group.